yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## NAV & Valuation

-Verify that approval is present using approval_lookup (Finance Officer approval required).
+Verify that approval is present using verify_approval (Finance Officer approval required).
 2. Obtain fund_id, date, and finance_officer_approval from (1).
 3. Calculate NAV using address_nav_record when instructed to do so; otherwise retrieve using lookup_valuation_entities.
 4. Create an audit entry for the NAV event using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Data incomplete for calculation
 - Calculation failed
 - NAV record unavailable